DSB Class MY

-The class MY is a class of diesel-electric locomotives built in the years 1954–1965 by NOHAB.
-A total of 59 units, numbered 1101–1159, were delivered to the Danish State Railways.
-Powered by GM-EMD engines, the locomotives represented a significant change in rolling stock policy — motive power had largely been sourced from within Denmark for several decades.
+The Class MY (litra MY) is a class of diesel–electric locomotives built by NOHAB for the Danish State Railways (DSB).
+A total of 59 units, numbered 1101–1159, were built in the years 1954–1965.
+Technically, the locomotives are based on American GM-EMD designs, marking a significant change to DSB's previous policy of sourcing rolling stock from Danish manufacturers.

+The Class MY locomotives were withdrawn from DSB service between 1985 and 2001, but many have been preserved or sold to other operators.
+Among Swedish operators, they are known as Class TMY, and by German operators as Class V170.

 History

 In the early 50s the DSB was starting to look for a new type of motive power that could replace steam locomotives in Denmark.

+The DSB was interested in adapting the EMD F7 to Danish conditions.
+Such a locomotive needed to fit within a smaller loading gauge, have a lower axle load and adaptations to support buffer-and-chain couplers, as well as a cab at each end.
+Some such F7 adaptations had previously been implemented by Clyde Engineering for the Victorian Railways' B class, with further reductions to its profile needed for European railways.

 MY 1101 was built by NOHAB alone, but all subsequent units had bodies, underbodies and bogies built at Danish manufacturer Frichs in order to limit foreign currency spending.
 For the same reason, and because of pressure from Danish industry, the electrical systems of MY 1105 and later were sub-supplied by Danish companies Thrige and Titan.

 The DSB ordered the first four units which arrived at Helsingør in 1954.
 The locomotives quickly became very popular among both passengers and crew.

 44 of them were built between 1954 and 1958 and a further batch of 15 engines was delivered in 1964 and 1965.

 To replace steam on branch lines, a similar but lighter locomotive, the class MX, was developed, incorporating a 12-cylinder 567 engine.

 In their early years the locomotives hauled express trains (later known as InterCity) and heavy freight services, but in their later years they were transferred to smaller regional and light freight services.

 In the 1980s and 90s the DSB began to have less and less need for them, and the last ordinary MY-hauled train ran in 2001.
 One unit however, 1135, was a special service locomotive which runs special trains, so DSB still had MY locos in service until 2010, it was then handed over to the Danish Railway Museum in Odense, who uses it for heritage trains along with unit 1101.
 The others have either been scrapped or sold to diverse private operators in Norway, Germany and Sweden, who now use them on light freight duties.
 They are called TMY in Sweden (as diesel locomotives have names beginning with T in Sweden).

-Many locomotives similar to the MY survive in other countries.
-They include: